 A limitation of our study is that we did not control or monitor fixation.
-Since it is likely that 631 participants directed their gaze at the relevant target (Neggers & Bekkering, 2000), one might argue that 632 the dominance of the relevant cursor in driving adaptation could reflect the fact that distractor information 633 is presented at more peripheral locations(s).
-We think that a fixation-based argument is unlikely to 634 account for the effects observed here.
-First, the distractor cursors attenuated adaptation in all conditions, 635 including in Experiment 2 where the relevant and distractor cursors were 90° apart.
-Thus, at least for the 636 angular separations employed here, there is no obvious relationship between distance and attenuation.
-637 Second, prior work (Rand & Rentsch, 2015) has shown that magnitude of implicit adaptation is similar if 638 participants are required to maintain fixation on the start position, target, or allowed to gaze freely.
-639
+Because it is likely that participants directed their gaze at the relevant target (Neggers & Bekkering, 2000), one might argue that the dominance of the relevant cursor in driving adaptation could reflect the fact that distractor information is presented at more peripheral location(s).
+We think that a fixation-based argument is unlikely to account for the effects observed here.
+First, the distractor cursors attenuated adaptation in all conditions, including in Experiment 2 where the relevant and distractor cursors were 90° apart.
+Thus, at least for the angular separations employed here, there is no obvious relationship between distance and attenuation.
+Second, prior work (Rand & Rentsch, 2015) has shown that magnitude of implicit adaptation is similar if participants are required to maintain fixation on the start position, target, or allowed to gaze freely.

-Although the present work makes clear that adaptation is impacted when operating in a complex 640 environment, one that is more akin to our natural environments, the processing stage at which this 641 interaction occurs is unclear.
-The present work suggests the operation of a selection process that 642 constrains the sensory prediction error, with the strength of this signal attenuated in the presence of task-643 irrelevant information.
-Alternatively, the presence of uncertainty may operate as some sort of gain on 644 adaptation, either in terms of the strength of the sensory prediction or weight given to the sensory 645 prediction error.
-An important question for future research is to elucidate the processes involved in the 646 differential weighting of relevant and irrelevant sensory feedback, and specify how this information 647 648 impacts adaptation.
+Although the present work makes clear that adaptation is impacted when operating in a complex environment, one that is more akin to our natural environments, the processing stage at which this interaction occurs is unclear.
+The present work suggests the operation of a selection process that constrains the SPE, with the strength of this signal attenuated in the presence of task-irrelevant information.
+Alternatively, the presence of uncertainty or the way task instructions are provided may operate as some sort of gain on adaptation, either in terms of the strength of the sensory prediction or weight given to the SPE.
+An important question for future research is to elucidate the processes involved in the differential weighting of relevant and irrelevant sensory feedback and specify how this information impacts adaptation.